 Importance of IMLS & LSTA Funding

 The White House budget calls for the elimination of the Institute of Museum and Library Services (IMLS), the only federal agency charged with providing support to libraries and museums.
 Eliminating the IMLS would subtract a total of $231 million–$183 million of which are Library Services and Technology Act (LSTA) funds from the three-legged stool of federal, state, and local funding support for the nation’s 123,000 libraries and 35,000 museums.
 Read about the impact to Bridges Library System and Wisconsin here.

 State Budget Request for Increase in State Aid to Library Systems

 State aid to library systems has allowed library systems to improve our state’s public libraries.
 Library systems oversee coordination and collaboration among state libraries and provide important services.
-Funding to the state’s library systems was reduced by 10% in 2011 and has never been increased.
-Facing increasing costs and service requests, the Wisconsin Library Association is making a diligent effort to seek a modest and targeted increase of $1.5 million to the state’s library systems.
+Funding to the state’s library systems was reduced by 10% in 2011 and was increased for the first time as a part of the 2017-2019 state budget.
 You can read more about the request here.

 Wisconsin Library Association’s Position on Cross County Payments